lietcooper/lietcooper/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Lijun Wan and you may call me Lite!
-I’m a self-motivated software engineer specializing in backend development, large-scale systems, and cloud infrastructure.
-As an SDE intern, I’ve built and shipped Spring Boot microservices, configured CI/CD pipelines in Azure DevOps, and improved test coverage and reliability in real-world production environments.
+I’m a self-motivated software engineer specializing in backend development, distributed systems, and cloud infrastructure.
+At Tech@Crossroad, I engineered an agentic RAG pipeline for course equivalency search using LlamaIndex and FastAPI.
+As an SDE intern at Tellhow Software, I built high-performance microservices using Spring Cloud Gateway and gRPC, optimizing CI/CD pipelines in Azure DevOps to reduce release times.

-I’m currently pursuing an MS in Computer Science at Northeastern University, focusing on distributed systems and intelligent agents.
-I enjoy designing services that are reliable, observable, and maintainable.
+I’m currently pursuing an MS in Computer Science at Northeastern University, focusing on distributed systems and high-performance programming.
+I enjoy leveraging technologies like Kubernetes, Prometheus, and gRPC to design services that are scalable, observable, and maintainable.
+You can watch a demo of my latest agent project [here](https://drive.google.com/file/d/1pCE80QGfuSrxDEYJONAX81lWtqsEU9yv/view)!

 Welcome to connect! [<img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/e616f061-27c9-40f5-a1d6-a93cb2f93fcc" />](https://www.linkedin.com/in/lijun-wan)